tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 On the other hand, it is not immediate to understand how a `Lens s a` and a `Lens a b` could compose to return a `Lens s b`.

-Also, this encoding is very ad-hoc, and it is not immediately clear how to generalize it to other optics.
+Also, it turns out that this encoding is very ad-hoc, and is not immediately clear how to generalize it to other optics.

 ### Van Laarhoven encoding

-In 2009 Twan Van Laarhoven came up with a [new encoding for lenses](https://www.twanvl.nl/blog/haskell/cps-functional-references) which is the one still used by the [`lens`](https://hackage.haskell.org/package/lens) library.
+In 2009 Twan Van Laarhoven came up with a [new encoding for lenses](https://www.twanvl.nl/blog/haskell/cps-functional-references) which is quite commonly used, for example by the [`lens`](https://hackage.haskell.org/package/lens) library.

 ```haskell
 data Lens s a